stefan-jansen/machine-learning-for-trading/README.md

-# Machine Learning for Trading - 2nd Edition (May 2020)
+# Machine Learning for Trading (2nd edition, May 2020)

 This book provides a comprehensive introduction to how ML can add value to algorithmic trading strategies.
 It covers a broad range of ML techniques and demonstrates how build, backtest and evaluate a trading strategy that acts on predictive signals.